Vaughan Roberts: Early life

-Roberts was born on 17 March 1965 in Winchester, Hampshire, UK.
+Roberts was born on 17 March 1965 in Winchester, Hampshire.
 He was educated at Winchester College which is an all-boys public school in Winchester.

 He studied law at Selwyn College, Cambridge, and graduated from the University of Cambridge with a Bachelor of Arts (BA) degree in 1988; as per tradition, his BA was promoted to a Master of Arts (MA (Cantab)) degree in 1991.
 In 1987, he was President of the Cambridge Inter-Collegiate Christian Union.

 After graduation, he spent a short time in student ministry in South Africa.
 Roberts then moved to Oxford and in 1989 entered Wycliffe Hall, an Anglican theological college.
 There, he studied theology and undertook training for ordained ministry.

 Ordained ministry

 Roberts was ordained in the Church of England as a deacon in 1991 and as a priest in 1992.
 In 1991, he joined St Ebbe's Church, Oxford, a conservative evangelical church, as a curate under David Fletcher.
 From 1995 to 1998, he was the Student Pastor with special responsibilities for students and student ministry.
 In 1998, when Fletcher retired, Roberts was appointed Rector of St Ebbe's.

 In October 2021, he was elected a member of the General Synod of the Church of England.

-Since 2009, Roberts has also been Director of the Proclamation Trust, an evangelical Christian association dedicated to training preachers in expository preaching.
+From 2009, Roberts also served as Director of the Proclamation Trust, an evangelical Christian association dedicated to training preachers in expository preaching.
 He has written a number of Christian books, including Turning Points, Distinctives, Battles Christians Face, True Worship, Life's Big Questions and God's Big Picture (an introduction to Biblical theology).

+In July 2024, he was commissioned by the Church of England Evangelical Council as an "overseer" to provide alternative spiritual oversight (not to be confused with the Church of England's official alternative episcopal oversight) to evangelical clergy and parishes in the Church of England who maintain traditional teaching on the doctrine of marriage and sexual ethics, following the General Synod's support for the introduction of a service of blessing for same sex couples.